Assistant Professor of Exposure Assessment Science

 We designed a new course, The Impact of Buildings on Health, Productivity and Sustainability at the Harvard Chan School, cross-enrolled by students at Harvard’s Graduate School of Design (GSD).
 I am the faculty advisor to a new student group – Built Environment and Health Student Consortium (BEHSC).
 We developed a new executive education course – Building for Health – to train business leaders on this topic.
 I am the faculty advisor for a new initiative led by Harvard’s Office for Sustainability – Harvard Healthy Building Materials Academy.
 And the Harvard Chan School of Public Health and Harvard Graduate School of Design are now offering a joint degree program.
 The Healthy Buildings movement is on.

-I started Harvard Sensors for Health, a group that is developing methodologies for deploying real-time sensor networks in and around buildings, all toward the goal of understanding the factors that shape human health.
 We advocate a “Buildingomics” approach.
 “Buildingomics” is the totality of factors in the building-related environment that influence human health, well-being and productivity of people who work in those buildings.
 With high spatial and temporal monitoring arrays, we are able to develop health scores for buildings, and move one step closer to understanding the key factors that drive health in buildings.

 Harvard Business Review: Stale Office Air is Making You Less Productive

 Op-Ed, NY Times (2018): The Formaldehyde in Your E-Cigs

 Op-Ed, Washington Post (2016): Playing Games with Toxic Chemicals